Spacial/csstuff/README.md

   - The Postmodern Condition - by Jean-Francois Lyotard
   - [where](https://whereisscihub.herokuapp.com/) is Sci-Hub?
 - [Was Wittgenstein Right?](https://opinionator.blogs.nytimes.com/2013/03/03/was-wittgenstein-right/) - The New York Times
+- [Neural Networks and Philosophy of Language](https://towardsdatascience.com/neural-networks-and-philosophy-of-language-31c34c0796da): Why Wittgenstein’s theories are the basis of all modern NLP
 - [The Right to Read](https://www.gnu.org/philosophy/right-to-read.en.html): GNU Project - Free Software Foundation

 ## General